salimep/adhoc/ibm-mq-on-kubernets.md

 ```
 helm repo update
 ```
-extract  varibile which we can define during the installer
+extract  variable which we can define during the installer
 ```
 helm show values ibm-mq/ibm-mq > mq-val.yml
 ```